 Spellings will be given weekly, with pupils tested every Friday.
-Here are the Autumn 1 spellings that will be used up until the October half term:
+Here are the Autumn 1 and Autumn 2 spellings:

 Below, you can find documents to support your child's spelling practice at home.
 Please try to encourage regular spelling practice at home as we work through the statutory spellings from the national curriculum for upper key stage 2:

 The link below will take you directly to the Year 6 page of the free website (Spelling Frame) where your child can practise the Year 6 spelling rules online on a computer, phone or tablet.

 Regular reading is also essential for children to further extend their vocabulary and to experience a range of writing styles and genres.
 In Rhino Class, children can access the school library and they are encouraged to borrow books which appeal to their interests.
 We have also created a Netflix reading area for our children where they can sign out and borrow books to read at their leisure.